ayyash/cricket/README.md

 To generate assets after changing less files (this is a very critical task, you should not modify styles unless 100% sure of what you're doing)

-- `gulp rawless`: prepares src/assets/css/jr.css and jr.rtl.css
+- `gulp rawless`: prepares src/assets/css/cricket.css and cricket.rtl.css
 - `gulp`: the default task does the same as rawless while watching sh.\*.less, ui.\*.less and rtl.\*.less in mockups less folder
 - `gulp iconset`: generates icons produced by icomoon tool, do not use this until I document it // TODO: document.